tanhauhau/tanhauhau.github.io/content/blog/contributing-to-svelte-fixing-issue-5012/index.md

 ## Investigating the bug

 It's amazing that the issue author tracked down the regression behavior of this issue, stating that it started happening since 3.7.
-Probably because the author just upgraded Svelte from {@html '<'} 3.7, or maybe he tried every versions to figure out whether it is regression bug or a undiscovered bug.
+Probably because the author just upgraded Svelte from {@html '<'} 3.7, or maybe he tried every versions to figure out whether it is regression bug or an undiscovered bug.
 Anyway, kudos to the issue author! 💪 💪

 Most open source projects maintain a change log file, usually named `CHANGELOG.md` located at the root of the project folder, so that you can figured out what's added / removed / updated in each version.